I entered a vocational school specializing in animation with hope of becoming a manga artist.

 * “Kuro-cho!
 What a joke.”
 1991.

 In the vocational school, there were few instructors who thought well of my work.
 Back then, about 30% of the instructors loved my work.
 The remaining 70% outright rejected it.
-Interestingly, those who criticized my work praised students’ work, and those who criticized the work of others praised mine.
+Those instructors who criticized my work complimented all the other students' work.
+On the other hand, instructors who complimented my work criticized all the others' work.
 Critiques of my work were always different from those of other students.

-After graduating, I began sending my drafts to comic magazine companies.
+After graduating the vocational school, I started sending my completed manga to comic magazine publishers.
 Given what had transpired in the lounge, I decided to send my manga to the assistant chief editor of the major comic magazine company.
-I failed to get the rookie award twice, but the third time was the charm.
-That was when my editor changed.
-Either he was very conservative on giving direct praise, or he just didn’t edit newcomers’ works.
+I may have failed to receive the New Artist Award twice, but I was able to receive the award on my third try.
+However, a different person was positioned as my editor, not the assistant chief editor, either because he was an old-fashioned person who never compliments one’s work directly to the artist, or because the assistant chief editor never becomes a rookie’s editor.
 That was the beginning of a series of unfortunate events.

 The new editor went hysterical over the most trivial matters and constantly berated me.
 He gave uncorroborated excuses and threatened me to erase or change most of the jokes I wrote.
 It was a stupid request that would obviously lead to my work becoming worse.
 Making changes to my work for the worse tore me up and was painful.
 I protested once and told him that doing so would leave me with nothing to draw and asked to give me a little more freedom, but my attempts were futile.
-The jokes that I came up with after putting in so much work were about to be mostly deleted and my work would have to be revised into something terrible.
-I was an inch away from my debut, but all I was doing was being controlled like a puppet.
-There was no meaning behind drawing other peoples’ manga.
-I refused the offer and left that magazine.
+I was in a place where I had to erase, or change for the worse, most of the jokes I had created with my heart and soul.
+Later, I had an opportunity to make my debut on the magazine, but then I realized that there is no meaning to writing manga if I continue to simply write what the editor wants like a puppet.
+Therefore, I refused the opportunity and left the magazine publisher.

-Afterwards, I made it my goal to debut at the Shūkan Shōnen Jump magazine.
+After that, I decided to try making my debut at the biggest comic magazine in Japan.
 I was immediately a finalist for the rookie award and felt that there was no way I wouldn’t win.

 However, starting from around this period, I was unable to draw manga.
 I don’t know if this was because I was rejected so many times.
-I pondered about my work for quite a while.
-I suffered so much so that I was unable to hold a pen.
-In fact, it was so painful for me that I collapsed three times within a short span of time.
-After falling for the third time, I thought about what I needed to do.
-I decided to give up on becoming a manga artist.
-It was a very tough decision to male.
+I questioned myself over my work over and over again and, under such pain, I was unable to move my pen when I tried to write.
+The agony of not being able to write made me seriously ill three times in a short period of time.
+After the third time, I thought about what I should do for the future and decided to give up on my career as a manga artist.
+It was a heart-breaking decision.
 15 years have passed since then.

 *The apartment I used to rent back then.
 I stayed indoors trying to draw manga, day and night.
 The only time I wanted to go out was to buy food.